csl-iisc/GPM-ASPLOS22/README.md

 * libgpmcp.cuh - Contains the relevant implementation of checkpointing in GPM.
 * bandwidth_analysis.cuh - Contains helper definitions used for bandwidth measurement.
 * gpm-annotations.cuh - Contains helper functions used to calculate write amplification.
-* change-ddio.h - Contains functions to turn DDIO off and on. [cite]
+* change-ddio.h - Contains functions to turn DDIO off and on.
+[1]
-* gpm-helper.cuh -
+* gpm-helper.cuh - Contains common helper functions needed across other files.

+References:
+[1] Characterizing and Optimizing Remote Persistent Memory with RDMA and NVM.
+Authors: Xingda Wei and Xiating Xie and Rong Chen and Haibo Chen and Binyu Zang.
+Published in: Usenix ATC'2021